When I embarked on a kitchen remodel years ago, one of my main obsessions was to hide the microwave (

 Jerome, remember?).
-My kitchen is tiny, and it proved a challenge to find an unoccupied niche.
-But we prevailed, and I’m happy to say I haven’t had to come face to face with my microwave for the past decade.
-Here are 10 spaces where the microwave is tucked away from aesthetically appraising eyes.
+My kitchen is on the small side, and it proved a challenge to find an unoccupied niche.
+But we found one, and I’m happy to say I haven’t had to come face to face with my microwave for the past decade.
+Here are 11 spaces where the microwave is tucked away from aesthetically appraising eyes.